Compare Pet Insurance in New Zealand

 Common Vet Costs in New Zealand

-A single emergency surgery can cost more than 2-3 years of pet insurance premiums.
+A single emergency surgery can cost more than several years of pet insurance premiums.
 Chronic conditions requiring ongoing treatment can cost thousands annually.
-Pet insurance provides financial protection against these unpredictable and potentially devastating costs.
+Pet insurance provides financial protection against these unpredictable costs.

 Breed-Specific Considerations